 One fresh COVID-19 case in Vellore

-The total number of COVID-19 cases in Vellore district reached 57,312 with one fresh case on Wednesday.
-With a total of 56,144 having been discharged, the active cases in the district stood at five.
-The district’s toll stood at 1,163.
+The total number of COVID-19 cases in Vellore district reached 57,313 with one fresh case reported on Friday.
+While a total of 56,146 persons have been discharged, the active cases in the district stands at four.
+The district’s death toll is 1,163.
+No fresh cases in Ranipet, Tirupattur and Tiruvannamalai districts.

 - Comments will be moderated by The Hindu editorial team.